Fresno State vs. Wyoming NCAA Football Odds, Plays and Insights | October 16, 2021

 Fresno State vs. Wyoming College Football Odds, Plays and Insights

-The Fresno State Bulldogs (4-2, 0-0 MWC) take the third-ranked passing attack in college football into a matchup with the Wyoming Cowboys (4-1, 0-0 MWC), who have the No. 12 passing defense, on Saturday, October 16, 2021.
-The Bulldogs are 3.5-point favorites.
-The contest's over/under is set at 55.5.
+The Wyoming Cowboys (4-1, 0-0 MWC) and the 12th-ranked passing defense will host the Fresno State Bulldogs (4-2, 0-0 MWC) and the third-ranked passing attack on Saturday, October 16, 2021.
+The Cowboys are 3.5-point underdogs.
+The total has been set at 54 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.